+Prepare for another long but enjoyable journey of approximately six hours.
 En route to Madurai, drive past the mighty Rock Fort at Trichy, which perches on an 83-metre rocky outcrop said to be older than the Himalayas.
 You'll visit the towering, eleven-tier Ranganathswamy Temple in Srirangam.
 It’s the largest functioning Hindu temple in the world, with the tower reaching 72 metres in height.
-Relax over an included lunch in a local restaurant.

 Day 9 Madurai

 Thrill your senses with an early morning visit to Madurai's colourful and fragrant flower market.
 The local jasmine – Madurai Maddi – has such a heady perfume that it has been granted a geographical indication mark to protect local growers, with some 490 tonnes grown here annually.